cockroachzl/Query-Understanding/README.md

   * Offline:
     * Indexing Tokens (mapping substrings of tokens (character n-grams) to tokens)
     * Building a language model (that tells us a priori probability of a query)
-    * Building an Error Model (that tells us the probability of a query string given the intended query, in antoher word  estimates the probability of a particular misspelling, given an intended query.)
+    * Building an Error Model (that tells us the probability of a query string given the intended query, in another word  estimates the probability of a particular misspelling, given an intended query.)
   * At query time:
     * Candidate generation (e.g. retrieval all tokens within an edit distance of 1 of the misspelled query)
     * Scoring (Prob (candidate | query) ∝ Prob (query | candidate) * Prob (candidate))